FGRibreau/forever-webui/README.md

 Start NodeJS processes with forever cli and manage them via a web interface.

-### TODO
+** Please note that you need to start Forever Console via sudo, because if you are planning to run node processes thru sudo, they will be visible to forever, via sudo only. [\[1\]][1]

+## To Do

-* Starting process directly from the web interface
+* Starting process directly from the web interface: In-Progress
-* Save the last X processes stopped via the web for later restart.
+* Save the last X processes stopped via the web for later restart: In-Progress

 ### Licence